 - Blocked listings

-Suppressed listings may also occur when the proper character count isn’t followed, and other criteria standards aren’t met.
+Suppressed listings may also occur when the proper character count isn’t followed, or other criteria standards aren’t met.
 This applies to images as well.
-Additionally, you may face problems with your inventory and subsequent sales if there is a pricing error in your listings.
+Additionally, you may face problems with your inventory and subsequent sales if a pricing error exists in your listings.
 If detected, Amazon will notify you of a potential deactivation until the pricing is corrected.

 It’s important to track the status of your inventory regularly.
-You’ll want all discrepancies taken care of prior to having your business evaluated for sale.
+You’ll want all discrepancies resolved prior to having your business evaluated for sale.

 Determine Your Business Valuation